of2/clusterBMA/README.md

 ##### ALPHA VERSION / WORK IN PROGRESS - this will continue to be iterated and expanded with better documentation, vignettes and bug fixes in the coming months.

-`clusterBMA` is an R package for Bayesian Model Averaging (BMA) to combine multiple sets of clustering results for a given dataset, that can combine results across multiple different clustering algorithms.
-BMA offers some attractive benefits over other existing approaches for combining multiple sets of clustering results.
-Benefits include intuitive probabilistic interpretation of an overall cluster structure integrated across multiple sets of clustering results, with quantification of model-based uncertainty.

-The motivation and methods for this approach are described in an accompanying publication: **(citation to go here)**

 -----------------------------------------------------------------------------------------